 Some States parties face challenges in securing sufficient budgetary allocation to effectively implement the OPSC due to low government revenue.
 The Committee encourages States parties to take appropriate steps to assist one another in giving effect to the provisions of the OPSC and other legal instruments aiming to protect children from sexual exploitation and sexual abuse through enhanced international assistance, including support for social and economic development, poverty eradication programmes and universal education.

 The Committee strongly encourages States parties to enter into bilateral and multilateral agreements involving different actors, including State agencies, law enforcement actors, judicial authorities and other relevant stakeholders.
-Partnerships should also be established with private stakeholders, such as the private sector and specialised non-governmental organisations, to develop the technological tools necessary to enable identification, investigation and prosecution of offenders before the courts, as well as the identification of victims.
+Partnerships should also be established with private stakeholders, such as the private sector, sporting organisations and specialised non-governmental organisations, to develop the technological tools necessary to enable identification, investigation and prosecution of offenders before the courts, as well as the identification of victims.

 Similarly, States parties should, through increased cooperation, remove obstacles to effective investigations of and prosecutions for the sale of children, child sexual exploitation and sexual abuse both online and offline by facilitating access by the competent law enforcement and judicial authorities to evidence of crimes committed across borders, including witness testimony and electronic information stored by Internet Service Providers and online platforms.
 The private sector should collaborate and comply with the law enforcement measures taken in that respect.